tshepang/blog/content/2011-movie-review.md

 This section is meant to give a chance to movies I have watched before this year to appear in this review, for one reason or another.

-The one is won by [Mandingo], the best movie on US slavery I've seen yet.

 ---

 For a complete list of the movies I reviewed for the year, visit the